AliyahShah/AWS_HACS/README.md

 # HACS498 - AWS/ACES
-The goal of this project is create a sytem that identifies and tracks MAC addresses.
+The goal of this project is create a system that identifies and tracks MAC addresses.
 3 Raspberry pis are being used as sensors for wireless trilateration.

+This Repo has the certs for all 3 nodes in it (I did the setup in the AWS console for each Pi already).
+Each Pi only needs one of the folders. **The Pi I have is running as `node_1`.
+Eric, yours can be `node_2`, and we'll make the one Ethan has `node_3`.**

 ## Setup Pi and SSH into it
 Not sure if there's a different way to do this but here's what I did: